shivannis/xandr-docs-public/xandr-docs/articles/monetize/discovery.md

 Booked revenue on the node \> 2 (fail criterion) \* (conversions + 1)

-Optimization Override Service
+## Optimization override service

-Clients with sophisticated optimization needs can disable discovery or adjust the Discovery fail criterion on line items with CPC or post-click CPA goals by using the <a href="xandr-api/optimization-override-service.md" class="xref" target="_blank">Optimization Override Service</a>.
+Clients with sophisticated optimization needs can disable discovery or adjust the Discovery fail criterion on line items with CPC or post-click CPA goals by using the [Optimization Override Service](../digital-platform-api/optimization-override-service.md).